Car Accident – Electronic Notice of Accident Claim forms

 In some cases there are difficult legal issues that can only be decided by a Court, but in most cases it is of great benefit for the parties to access Mediation or Alternative Dispute Resolution services at an early time.

-For parenting matters there is a requirement that parents attend mediation and attempt to agree prior to making an Application for a Court to decide arrangements.
-There are exceptions to this rule for urgency, family violence, or risk/abuse in respect of children.
+For both parenting and property matters there is a requirement that parties attend mediation and attempt to agree prior to making an Application for a Court to decide arrangements or seek orders for a property settlement.
+There are exceptions to this rule for urgency, family violence, risk/abuse in respect of children, failure of one party to disclose their financial position etc.

 Mediation is the most common form of dispute resolution and can be done privately (with a Mediator funded by the parties) or through government subsidised agencies such as Relationships Australia or the Family Relationships Centre.
 There are reduced costs involved with using the government subsidised agencies, however there are often long wait times for these services.